I am constantly creating.

 ABOUT THE PAINTINGS

 All paintings are acrylic paint on 1-1/2" deep canvas stetchers.
 I paint the edges continuous with the front, so no framing is needed.
-A couple of them are framed in hardwood floating frames.
+A few are framed in hardwood floating frames.
 All paintings are UV-varnished and ready to hang with hardware (wire and eyes) attached.
 One person can handle a 48"x48" painting without too much trouble.
 They don't weigh much.
-Unless they're framed, then they weigh a million pounds and you'll need help, especially if you have a rotator cuff situation.
+Unless they're framed, then they weigh as much as a smallish to mid sized dog and you'll need help, especially if you have a rotator cuff situation or a small wingspan.

 ABOUT THE PHOTOS

 I've shown my photography for many years and my work was in the Texas Governor's Traveling Exhibition.
-I've had images in 8 Johns Hopkins Federal Credit Union calendars and my photo of a Baltimore County farm is on the cover of the 2020 calendar.
+I've had images in 9 Johns Hopkins Federal Credit Union calendars and my photo of a Baltimore County farm is on the cover of the 2020 calendar.
+See more info here about prints.

 IT'S ABOUT YOUR COLLAGES...